junproger/coingecko-webclient/README.md

 5. Storybook (With Storybook for App): if you start this branch, you can see the app's storybook.
 6. Cra-markup (Markup of pages App's (HW-3)): markup of pages of the app's layout according HW-3.
 7. Cra-routes (Add routing to App): routing of pages with pagination and routing from list to items.
-8. Cra-states (Working with State Managers): default CRA state managment and MobX state manager.
+8. Cra-states (Working with State Managers): state with React.Context and state with MobX manager.